mattgwagner/leadership-in-brief/slides.md

 - Counseling is ongoing: quarterly, before major events, and as needed for growth.
 - You are responsible for maintaining your support form and tracking your progress.
 - Leaders ensure training, equipment, and personnel are ready; document and share SOPs; know your people and help them grow.
-- "People don't quit companies.
-They leave managers."
+- *"People don't quit companies.
+They leave managers."*

 ---

 # Be Proud, But Never Satisfied

 - Make yourself, the unit, and everyone around you better with your skills and passion.
-- Strive for continuous improvement—"BE PROUD, BUT NEVER SATISFIED."
+- Strive for continuous improvement—**BE PROUD, BUT NEVER SATISFIED.**

 ---

 # Army Values & Expectations

-- The seven Army Values are the bedrock for our service: Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage.
+- The seven Army Values are the bedrock for our service: **Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage**.
 - Ethical behavior and moral conduct on and off duty must be above reproach.
 - Leaders set and maintain the ethical and moral climate—challenge yourself and your team to live these values.